cpressey/Ahead-of-Time-eval/README.md

 begins.

-Since quoted forms represent syntax, this matches exactly what ahead-of-time `eval` will do to referentially-transparent, always-terminating functions that are passed constant quoted forms: reduce them, ahead-of-time, to other constant quoted forms.
+Since quoted forms represent syntax, this matches exactly what Ahead-of-Time `eval` will do to referentially-transparent, always-terminating functions that are passed constant quoted forms: reduce them, ahead of time, to other constant quoted forms.

 Such "macros" also happen to "gracefully degrade" back into functions;
 if not all actual arguments are constants, the function will not be applied until the values of the non-constant arguments are known, i.e. at runtime.

-There is a subtlety when using ahead-of-time `eval` to form an ergonomic macro, however.
+There is a subtlety when using Ahead-of-Time `eval` to form an ergonomic macro, however.
 (At least, I must assume it's a subtlety as it took me a while to figure it out).
-Some of the arguments to the "macro", the syntax parts, are constant and translated ahead-of-time; while other arguments (such as the expression in the `case` statement example above) are not known until runtime.
-It would be a mistake to treat those arguments as things that we can compute ahead-of-time.
+Some of the arguments to the "macro", the syntax parts, are constant and translated ahead of time; while other arguments (such as the expression in the `case` statement example above) are not known until runtime.
+It would be a mistake to treat those arguments as things that we can compute ahead of time.

 The resolution to this is to have the function that takes syntax to syntax, produce as its output a function which takes arguments.